ibm-messaging/mq-mft/mft-rest-python-samples/README.md

 # **IBM MQ MFT Operations Using Python Scripts**

+Starting with IBM MQ version 9.1, administrators can manage IBM MQ Managed File Transfer (MFT) not only through traditional tools like command-line interfaces, MQ Explorer, and JCL (on z/OS), but also via a set of REST APIs.
+This RESTful interface offers a lightweight, installation-free way to interact with MFT, making it accessible from any programming or scripting language that supports HTTP operations.

+**Project Overview**

-This project contains a set of Python scripts designed to interact with IBM MQ Managed File Transfer (MFT) via the REST API.These scripts all the user to initiate transfers, filter and summarise the transfers.
-Additionally they can also use it to create resource monitors and list and filter them out.
+This project provides a collection of Python sample scripts to administer IBM MQ Managed File Transfer (MFT) using REST APIs.
+The scripts demonstrate how to perform key MFT operations programmatically, including:

+1. Initiating file transfers between agents
+2. Monitoring the status of all or specific transfers
+3. Summarizing transfer outcomes(eg. successful,pending,failed)
+4. Creating Resource Monitors
+5. Displaying the status and detailed information about one or more resource monitors

 **Getting Started**